guitassinari/nfl-rushing/README.md

 ### General information

-This is project was built using Ruby on Rails in the backend with Webpacker + ReactJS for the frontend.
+This is project was built using Ruby on Rails in the backend with Webpacker + ReactJS + TypeScript for the frontend.

 It was built to be run in a Docker environment, but can be also run in your machine directly.

 The backend application provides a single endpoint to fetch player rushings data.
 It allows for pagination, filtering and ordering the returned data.
 It also allows to export the requested data in CSV format.